-a.
-Unit Identification
+2205.01 Unit Identification

-Each dwelling unit identification shall be subject to final approval from the Brookline Town Planner.
+Each dwelling unit identification shall be subject to final approval from the Brookline Emergency Management Director.

-b.
-Common Driveway Identification
+2205.02 Common Driveway Identification

 All common driveways must be identified with signage and markers per the requirements of section 1806.00, Common Driveways, of the Brookline Zoning Ordinance; and section 7.4, Common Driveways, of the Brookline Driveway Regulations.